-After two years of war, Joseph and Marie Daou decided to take their young family to France, where they lived a hand-to-mouth existence.
-A successful furniture manufacturer – at one point he was supplying 90 major hotels in the Middle East – their father had lost everything.
+After two years of war, Daniel’s parents Joseph and Marie decided to take their young family to France, where they lived a hand-to-mouth existence.
+He had been a successful furniture manufacturer – at one point he was supplying 90 major hotels in the Middle East – but Joseph had lost everything.
 Eventually they got to California, and in 1987 Daniel and his equally driven brother Georges persuaded their father to use his last $50,000 to go into business with them.

 They founded Daou Systems, a healthcare IT company that was valued at more than $700m in 1998.
 Daniel was a gifted computer engineer (“I had the tech bug”, as he puts it) but while he was building the company, another passion was bubbling away in his heart.
 “Our dad loved Bordeaux, and Cabernet Sauvignon in particular, and in my 20s I started seriously collecting wine.”
 One bottle in particular still stands out.
 “It was a Léoville-las-Cases 1986.
 That was 26 years ago and I can taste now.
 It just stunned me.
 I remember thinking, ‘I want to be a winemaker’.”
 He’d always loved the rural life, he says.
 “Our grandparents had an olive farm and we went there every year and were never so happy.”